Marvel UK: Skinn era ("The Marvel Revolution")

 The Hulk was a popular character – Rampage Weekly which starred The Defenders had been added to Marvel's list of publications under Tennant's editorship as a second vehicle for the green giant – and now with his own TV series Skinn saw the Hulk as the lead feature of another adventure style comic.
 Hulk Comic started out with originally produced Hulk stories by Steve Dillon, Paul Neary, and John Stokes, among others, which reflected the green-skinned behemoth as depicted on the TV.
 Skinn explained: "As with Marvel Comic, I was wanting an adventure anthology title more than a superhero one.
 Super-heroes had never been big sellers in the UK, we had plenty of legends of the past to spin fantasies about.
 So I went that route, picking existing Marvel characters who weren't really cut from the super-hero cloth."
 Originally produced stories were included, such as Nick Fury drawn by Steve Dillon, and Night Raven by Steve Parkhouse and David Lloyd.
 Also included was the Black Knight, a Marvel character revamped to take in Arthurian concepts, as well as feature the return of Captain Britain from comic book limbo.
 As well there was the usual US reprint material, such as Ant-Man and in later issues the Beast from Amazing Adventures, and even The Defenders were moved in from Rampage Monthly to increase the dose of Hulk action (a house ad showed a stern doctor holding out a handful of pills and saying, "Boredom is a sickness... and there's only one cure.
 More Hulk action!!!").

 Arguably Skinn's most important decision was to launch Doctor Who Weekly in 1979.
 Based on the BBC TV series (which at that point had already been running for 16 years), Doctor Who Weekly featured original comics stories by John Wagner, Pat Mills, and Dave Gibbons, among many others, plus articles and features on the show itself.
 It proved a huge success, and by now Skinn had transformed Marvel UK back to being a major publisher of not just weekly comics but monthly titles such as Starburst.
 Starburst had been created by Skinn before he joined Marvel UK, but was purchased by Marvel when he joined the company.

-Skinn was not happy with how creators were treated in regard to ownership of characters, so he left Marvel UK in 1980 (eventually forming Quality Communications in 1982).
+Skinn left Marvel UK in 1980 (eventually forming Quality Communications in 1982).